25 Feb Health, Safety and Security

 - Community Watch Information seeks to ensure that neighbors in Fearrington look out for one another and their property.
 In addition to its communication with Fearrington organizations, the committee maintains collaborative relationships with the Swim & Croquet Board, Fitch Creations, and the Chatham County Sheriff Department.

-- If you wish to read the committee’s entire unabridged (eleven-page) report on Roads and Road Safety Issues in Fearrington Village, CLICK HERE.
+- If you wish to read the FHA’s entire unabridged (eleven-page) report on Roads and Road Safety Issues in Fearrington Village, CLICK HERE.
 Note that the FHA does not own or maintain any roads in the village.

 This page is a repository for information, recent announcements, and occasional bulletins related to the Fearrington Village Community Watch Program.